 - To substitute a product or service for another that provides the same or similar function, you or the applicant can request a service substitution.
-You will generally initiate the request if you are no longer offering a product or service but are offering a replacement in its stead – what is referred to as a "global" service substitution.
+You will initiate the request if you are no longer offering a product or service but are offering a replacement in its stead – this is referred to as a "global" service substitution.

 - If one or more schools or libraries are opening, closing, merging, or separating, the applicant should contact USAC to provide the information specific to the situation.
-Note that the resolution of the change may affect the associated funding commitments.
+The resolution of the change(s) may affect the associated funding commitments.

-To extend the deadline for delivery and installation of non-recurring services, you or the applicant can request a service delivery extension.
-Note that in general, the deadline for delivery and installation of non-recurring services is September 30 following the close of the funding year, and under some circumstances this deadline is extended automatically.
-If you do not receive an automatic extension, your service delivery extension request must be received or postmarked on or before the deadline for service delivery.
+- Generally, the deadline for delivery and installation of non-recurring services is September 30 following the close of the funding year, and under some circumstances this deadline may be extended automatically.
+If you do not receive an automatic extension, the service delivery extension requested by the applicant on the FCC Form 500 must be certified on or before the deadline for service delivery.

 - The deadline to complete special construction projects is June 30 of the relevant funding year.
 Special construction must be completed in time for the fiber to be lit (or for a self-provisioned network involving another technology to be in use) by the end of the relevant funding year, i.e. June 30.
 If applicants cannot meet this deadline, they may file an FCC Form 500 to request a one-year extension of the June 30 deadline.
 This extension request must be filed by June 30 of the relevant funding year.
 To receive an extension of the special construction installation deadline, applicants must demonstrate that construction was unavoidably delayed due to weather or other reasons.

 You or the applicant can request an invoice deadline extension to extend the deadline for submitting invoices.

 - If you disagree with a USAC decision, you or the applicant can file an appeal with USAC.